The rirekisho and the shokumukeirekisho: what the hell's the difference?

 Obviously, just like everything else here in Japan, there's a bit more nuance to it.

 A rirekisho and a CV aren't identical.
-Sure, you need to mention your work and education history on both, but the details and format needed are fairly different.
+Sure, you need to mention your work and education history on both, but the details and format you're meant to use are fairly different.

 There are plenty of English-language resources out there on writing a rirekisho.
-And many blogs/sites/forums mention that a shokumukeirekisho is not the same.
+And many blogs/sites/forums mention that a shokumukeirekisho is not the same thing.
 But I haven't come across much in the way of detail in explaining the differences between the two.

-So here I am, trying to provide that for you.
+So here I am, giving that explanation a go.
 I hope this helps.